MahreenAthar/MahreenAthar/README.md

 <br/>
 <br/>

 I'm a student at FAST NUCES Islamabad.
 I'm a Data Scientist in the making.
-I work mainly with Python (Numpy, Pandas, Scikit Learn, Seaborn, Matplotlib) but I also aspire to be a full stack developer for which I have started learning new languages and tools to help me along my coding journey.
+I work mainly with Python (Geopandas, Numpy, Pandas, Scikit Learn, Seaborn, Matplotlib) but I also aspire to be a full stack developer for which I have started learning new languages and tools to help me along my coding journey.

 Skills: Python | Vue | Docker | Vagrant | C++ | React | R